 This valid bit of advice in the article just proves the adage that “even a stopped watch is right twice a day.”
 Converting a heavy duty garbage bin into a rain barrel does indeed work and will capture rain that can be used on your garden instead of tap water.
 This is a worthwhile piece of garden advice especially for those in drought prone regions.

-Make a Mini Greenhouse For Your Seeds – Bogus Rating 4 of 10
+Make a Mini Greenhouse For Your Seeds

 In this final garden idea the author comes close to giving good advice but quickly turn it into a disaster.
 They begin by correctly saying that “a large milk jug is the perfect thing to use to help your little seedlings grow.”
 Then they spoil it by advising the gardener to “[place] dirt, a little manure, and your seeds in the milk jug, add a little bit of water and put it outside in the garden [to] watch your baby seeds grow.”
-Putting the soil, seed, and water in a closely contained and standing it in the sun guarantees the air and water will overheat and effectively create a deadly sauna for the poor seed.
+Putting the soil, seed, and water in a closely contained space and standing it in the sun guarantees the air and water will overheat and effectively create a deadly sauna for the poor seed.
 If they had only removed the bottom of the milk jug and used that as an indoor mini-greenhouse over seed planted in a pot they would have had success.

-Okay that’s all the garden hacks I can bear to discuss right now.
+Okay!
+That’s all the garden hacks I can bear to discuss right now.
 What have we learned?
 I hope you will think more carefully about garden advice you read on the web – especially from websites not devoted to gardening.
 Instead go to sites that have a reputation for sound advice.
 Universities with agricultural departments are a good choice.
 Arboretums and botanic gardens in your region of the country are another sound source.